FREQUENTLY ASKED QUESTIONS

 You will receive a physical ticket two weeks prior to the event.

-Please ensure that you let us know your preferred physical address up to one month prior to the awards so we are able to send your ticket to you.
+Please ensure that you let us know your preferred postal address one month prior to the awards so we are able to send your ticket to you.

 Do I need the physical ticket to enter the awards?